Leyvsi/holbertonschool-printf/README.md

-@_printf : Goes through the format string, when it finds a %, it checks the next character to know what to print, it gets the matching argument and calls the right function to print it (char, string, number), in the end, it returns how many characters were printe
+@_printf : Goes through the format string, when it finds a %, it checks the next character to know what to print, it gets the matching argument and calls the right function to print it (char, string, number), in the end, it returns how many characters were printed

 @print_char :prints a single character using write.